Stone Crab 101: When, Where & How to Eat Naples Stone Crab

 - Florida stone crab season is October 15 to May 15.

 - The stone crab fishery is closed during the summer to protect spawning females.

-- Crabs are caught in baited traps in the Barron River.
+- Crabs are caught in baited traps in the Gulf of Mexico and nearshore estuaries.

 - Frozen pigs’ feet is the choice crab bait when the water is warm, and mullet or sharks’ heads when the water is cooler.